Files:

 In the second step we scale down the image to 768x500 pixels to make them fit inside the ListView.

-In the last step we emit the finished signal to notify that we are done.
+In the last step we return the processed QImage to notify that we are done.

-void ImageProcessor::start() { QImage image; image.loadFromData(m_data); image = image.scaled(768, 500, Qt::KeepAspectRatioByExpanding); // Image processing goes here, example could be adding water mark to the downloaded image emit finished(image); }
+QImage ImageProcessor::start() { QImage image; image.loadFromData(m_data); image = image.scaled(768, 500, Qt::KeepAspectRatioByExpanding); // Image processing goes here, example could be adding water mark to the downloaded image return image; }